makerdao/community/governance/polls/Add GUNIV3DAIUSDC2-A with 0.01% Fee Tier as a new Vault Type - November 29, 2021.md

 start_date: 2021-11-29T16:00:00
 end_date: 2021-12-02T16:00:00
 ---
-# Poll: Add GUNIV3DAIUSDCFT with 0.01% Fee Tier as a new Vault Type - November 29, 2021
+# Poll: Add GUNIV3DAIUSDC2-A with 0.01% Fee Tier as a new Vault Type - November 29, 2021

-The Governance Facilitators have placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling) on behalf of the MakerDAO mandated actors.
+The Governance Facilitators have placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling) on behalf of the Maker Community.
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, November 29 at 16:00 UTC.

 **This is a binary vote.**
 - **You may vote for a single option.**